DDExpo/wclock/README.md

    ```bash
    wails dev
    ```
-6. Icons can download from release page
+6. Icons can be downloaded from release page
 ---

 ## Reporting Issues